Recognizing Anxiety in Children

 - fear of failure, embarrassment or rejection therefore, prefers to be alone

 - avoids or is upset by listening to certain stories, news or TV shows

 - avoids or refuses to go to school or to specific places

 - avoids or refuses to participate in certain activities

-- displays difficulty engaging in social play with peers
+- difficulty engaging in social play with peers

-- is fearful of adult’s angry voice or avoids communicating with adults
+- fearful of adult’s angry voice or avoids communicating with adults

-- becomes easily upset over specific situations, objects, animals, or insects (e.g., injury, illness, dogs, bees)
+- easily upset over specific situations, objects, animals, or insects (e.g., injury, illness, dogs, bees)

-- exhibits reactions out of proportion to the situation
+- reactions out of proportion to the situation

-- displays compulsive behaviours (e.g., checking under the bed/ in the closet
+- compulsive behaviours, e.g., checking under the bed/looking in the closet

 Common Causes of Anxiety in Children